Purang Town: History and religion

+Taklakot (Purang) developed along traditional trans-Himalayan routes connecting western Tibet with regions of present-day India and Nepal.
+Its location made it a notable point for regional trade, travel and pilgrimage, particularly on routes leading to Mount Kailash and Lake Manasarovar.
+These routes historically connected Taklakot with communities across the neighbouring Himalayan regions.

 Purang is an ancient trading post.
 Indian and Nepali communities residing in the mountainous parts of India and Nepal bordering the Purang county have for many generations conducted trade with Tibetan communities at Purang.
 But the conditions under which this trade presently happens are significantly different from those prevailing before the mid-twentieth century.
 The government of Nepal issues special border area passes to its citizens who are bona-fide residents of the border district of Humla, which enables them to seek seasonal work in Purang.

 On a cliff above the town was the large ancient fort of Tegla Kar (Lying Tiger Fort) and Simbiling Monastery (both totally destroyed in 1967 by Chinese artillery during the Cultural Revolution, but the monastery has since been partially restored).
 Beneath them is the Tsegu Gompa or the "Nine-Storey Monastery" which was probably originally a Bön establishment.
 Tsegu covers many terraces and may be reached by ladders, and contains many unique and ancient wall-painting, darkened from centuries of smoke.
 It seems that the Tegla kar (Lying Tiger fort) was built during the Zhangzhung dynasty which was conquered by the Tibetan king Songtsen Gampo in the early 7th century CE.
 It became the main fort of the Purang Kingdom, in the 10th century under King Kori, one of the two sons of Tashi Gon, King of the Guge Kingdom.
 The Purang kingdom is believed to have ended in the 15th century.
 In addition, Purang is said to be the place where Sudhana, a previous incarnation of the Buddha, lived.

 Purang is the gateway town for travel to Mount Kailash and Lake Manasarovar to the north.
 These are important destinations for Bon, Buddhist, Hindu, Jain and even New Age pilgrims.
 Traditional cosmology designates Mount Kailash the center of the universe.
 Great religious merit is attributed to parikrama around the mountain, and to bathing in Lake Manasarovar.